Affiliate links on Android Authority may earn us a commission. Learn more.

 The Galaxy Z Fold 4 enjoys an immediate position of power in the global foldable market.

-Another rival that might work for some is the Apple iPhone 14 Pro Max ($1099 at Best Buy).
+Another rival that might work for some is the Apple iPhone 14 Pro Max ($999 at Amazon).
 It means switching from Android to iOS, but it’s as premium of an iPhone experience as money can buy.
 MagSafe opened the door to a whole host of new accessories, and Apple finally swapped one of its stalwart 12MP lenses for a 48MP alternative.
 You should have no trouble pushing a smaller battery further, either, thanks to excellent optimization.

 Samsung Galaxy Z Fold 4 review: The verdict